 There are different types of eczema, each showing different signs and symptoms.
 The most common type of eczema is atopic dermatitis, followed by contact dermatitis, dyshidrotic eczema and nummular eczema.
 These types of eczema also need different forms of treatments, depending on the severity of the skin condition.

 The main treatments for all forms of eczema are moisturizers (emollients) and topical corticosteroids.
-These creams usually contain anti-inflammatory properties to reducing swelling and redness.
-These creams also provide relief and reduce the itching urge.
-These treatments can be bought over the counter (OTC) if they are mild treatments, while there are other, stronger treatments that will need to be prescribed by your doctor.
+These creams usually contain anti-inflammatory properties to reduce swelling and redness.
+Creams can also provide relief and reduce the urge to itch.
+Treatments can be bought over the counter if they are mild treatments, while there are other, stronger treatments that will need to be prescribed by your doctor.

-Our objective as cannabisMD is to prepare and provide you with information you can trust in relation to eczema.
+Our objective as cannabisMD is to prepare and provide you with information that you can trust in relation to eczema.
 This information will be stored on our web based library for you to access whenever you wish.
-These articles will be detailed, discussing the factors, signs and symptoms of Eczema.
+Our articles will be detailed whilst discussing the factors, signs and symptoms of Eczema.

 cannabisMD also discuss the possible alternative, organic treatments and methods to help treat eczema.
-We research how medical cannabis and cannabinoid (CBD) has the potential to treat eczema and other skin conditions.
+Such ailments may relate to cannabis or hemp based treatments such as CBD oil and marijuana.
+We detail and provide research on how medical cannabis, hemp and CBD may have the potential to treat eczema and other skin conditions.